 The construction bid from Mayes and Oliver of Fayetteville was accepted, and Joseph Carter Corbin, the superintendent of public instruction for Arkansas and ex-officio president of the university board of trustees, signed the $123,885 contract for erection of University Hall.
 John McKay was made supervising architect, and two Fayetteville civic leaders, Lafayette Gregg and Stephen K. Stone, were added to the trustees’ building committee.

 Materials for construction came mostly from local sources.
 Lumber was milled at Peter Van Winkle’s mill near the historic War Eagle Mill and hauled to Fayetteville by oxen.
 Bricks were made from clay deposits on the south side of Fayetteville and fired in the brickyard of John L. Kelton.
 Cut stone for the exterior trim came from northeast Washington and western Madison counties.
 And sandstone for the foundation and basement was quarried near the building.

 Old Main’s architectural style is known as Second Empire, and its mansard roof is perhaps the most obvious expression of that style.
 The east portico, however, is a classical design and is immortalized in the official seal of the university.

-Although the building has needed repairs almost as soon as it was finished and has been remodeled almost as often as new academic programs were initiated at the university.
+The building has needed repairs almost since it was finished and has been remodeled almost as often as new academic programs were initiated at the university.
 By the early 1980s, though, the building was closed because of safety concerns.
-A fund-raising campaign was launched to renovate the structure, and it was rededicated in 1991.
+A fundraising campaign was launched to renovate the structure, and it was rededicated in 1991.